 A friend has mentioned to me that Jack's image in the mirror is cut off at the waist but the jeans on the stool below complete the image of a person, providing the mirror image his legs, and notes how this can also connect with the idea of the half-man half-bull minotaur.

 DANNY: Can I go to my room and get my fire engine?

 JACK (raising his hand toward Danny): Come here for a minute first.

-In the mirror, Jack seems to present another face, as if he is smiling, though we can tell from the side he is not.
+In the mirror, Jack seems to present another face, as if he is smiling, though we can tell from the side he is not, so we have at least two perceptions of Jack, the smling one and the dour one.
 Danny hesitantly asks if he can please go get his fire engine and Jack calls for Danny to come sit with him.
 The boy complies but is obviously guarded.